walder/Skynet-IADS/README.md

 ## Preparing a SAM site
 There should be only be one SAM site type per group.
 If differenct SAM sites are mixed in one group distance calculation for the IADS will be messed up.
 Don't do it you have seen the films, you know what happens when Skynet goes bananas.
 The skill level you set on a SAM group is retained by Skynet.
-Make sure you name the **SAM site group** in a consistent manner with a prefix eg 'SAM-SA-2'.
+Make sure you name the **SAM site group** in a consistent manner with a prefix e.g. 'SAM-SA-2'.
 ![Mission Editor add SAM site](https://github.com/walder/Skynet-IADS/raw/master/images/add-sam-site.png)

 ## Preparing an EW radar
 You can use any type of radar as an EW radar.
-Make sure you **name the unit** in a consistent manner with a prefix, eg 'EW-center3'.
+Make sure you **name the unit** in a consistent manner with a prefix, e.g. 'EW-center3'.
 ![Mission Editor EW radar](https://github.com/walder/Skynet-IADS/raw/master/images/ew-setup.png)

 ## Adding the Skynet Code